RerikOp/Brightify/README.md

 2. To start the app: `python -m brightify run`.
 You can exit either by right-clicking the icon in the taskbar and selecting "Exit" or by pressing `Ctrl+C` in the terminal.
 3. There are several other arguments you can pass to the app, see `python -m brightify --help` for more information.
-    1. To start the app at startup `python -m add startup`.
+    1. To start the app at startup `python -m add startup` (Equivalent to `python -m add startup --mode startup-folder`).
        By default, the terminal will be hidden, but you can change this by passing the `--force-console` argument.
        To remove the startup task, run `python -m remove startup`.
 On Windows you can also use the Task Scheduler, which requires elevated permissions to add the app to startup.